devadvance/terminalcheatsheet/guides/navigate-terminal.md

 Try typing `ls -a` and pressing **Enter** to display all files, including hidden files.
 On many computers, these files begin with a period and are hidden by default.
 Common examples of these files include things like "*.DS_Store*" (on macOS), "*.profile*" (on Linux), and "*.gitignore*" (when using Git for your projects).

-Note how we can now see **.hidden-file**, which wasn't being displayed with the previous `ls` command:
+Note how we can now observe **.hidden-file**, which wasn't being displayed with the previous `ls` command:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-a-en.png" width="665" height="387" alt="terminal ls all command" layout="responsive"></amp-img>
 </div>

 Another option for listing files is typing `ls -l` and pressing **Enter**.
 This option generates a long listing.
+This means that it displays additional details for the files and folders.
 In addition to the names of files and folders, it will also show attributes, such as when they were last modified and their size:

 <div class="center guideimages">
   <amp-img src="/assets/guides/navigate-work-files/ls-l-en.png" width="665" height="387" alt="terminal ls long command" layout="responsive"></amp-img>